ay-ay-vasilev/SDL2Game/README.md

 - Specific weapon stats for actors in weapon json files?

 Future plans:
+- Add a second container for Sprites that should not be outlined? (sword swings)
 - Customization for characters
 - Actor randomization
 - Player randomization